clutterstack/ProgrammingAssignment2/README.md

-## Completed submission for the following assignment:
+## Completed submission for the assignment decribed below.
+File cachematrix.R contains the function and TestScript.R can be run (with or without modification) to test its output.

 ### Introduction